davidsonfellipe/awesome-wpo/README.md

 * [Keepfast](https://github.com/davidsonfellipe/keepfast) - Tool to monitor indicators related to performance of a web page.
 * [Showslow](http://www.showslow.com/) - open source tool that helps monitor various website performance metrics over time.
 It captures the results of YSlow, Page Speed Insights, WebPageTest and dynaTrace AJAX Edition.
 * [Bench](https://github.com/jmervine/bench) - Using Phantomas (a PhantomJS backed client performance metrics scrapper).
 Benchmark a page, store results in MongoDB and display result via the built in server.
+* [Libra](https://github.com/pitomba/libra) - Libra is a service to measure the weight along the time, written in Python.

 ## Grunt Plugins
 * [Grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.